GindaChen/cs739-osdvisual/README.md

    - (TODO) `total_crush_weight`: sum of `total_crush_weight` of children.
 Originated from the OSD's `crush_weight`
    - `type`: the type of itself. (maybe delete it? just more convenient,..)

+In this project we use the following dataset as our visaulize target:

+- `kelly.product.json`: about 4K+ line of code
+- `beesly.product.json`: about 7K+ line of code
+- `erin.product.json`: about 13k+ code
+- `jim.product.json`: about 2W+ code

 ### Visualization